algolia/algoliasearch-client-swift/README.md

 1. Add a dependency on AlgoliaSearch-Client-Swift:
     - CocoaPods: add `pod 'AlgoliaSearch-Client-Swift', '~> 5.0'` to your `Podfile`.
     - Carthage: add `github "algolia/algoliasearch-client-swift"` to your `Cartfile`.
+	- SwiftPM: add `.package(url:"https://github.com/algolia/algoliasearch-client-swift", from: "5.0.0")` to your package dependencies array in `Package.swift`, then add `AlgoliaSearch` to your target dependencies.
 2. Add `import AlgoliaSearch` to your source files.

 ## Quick Start